tkiraly/spec/spec.md

 In the Redundancy bits the **NbTrans** field is the number of transmissions for each uplink message.
 This applies only to "unconfirmed" uplink frames.
 The default value is 1 corresponding to a single transmission of each frame.
 The valid range is \[1:15\].
 If **NbTrans**==0 is received the end-device should use the default value.
 This field can be used by the network manager to control the redundancy of the node uplinks to obtain a given Quality of Service.
 The end-device performs frequency hopping as usual between repeated transmissions, it does wait after each repetition until the receive windows have expired.
 Whenever a downlink message is received during the RX1 slot window, it shall stop any further retransmission of the same uplink message.
 For class A devices, a reception in the RX2 slot has the same effect.

 The channel mask control (**ChMaskCntl**) field controls the interpretation of the previously defined **ChMask** bit mask.
 This field will only be non-zero values in networks where more than 16 channels are implemented.
 It controls the block of 16 channels to which the **ChMask** applies.
 It can also be used to globally turn on or off all channels using specific modulation.
-This field usage is region specific and is defined in the LoRaWAN Regional Parameters document [PARAMS].
+This field usage is region specific and is defined in the "LoRaWAN Regional physical layer specification" document.
 The network server may include multiple LinkAdrReq commands within a single downlink message.
 For the purpose of configuring the end-device channel mask, the end-device will process all contiguous LinkAdrReq messages, in the order present in the downlink message, as a single atomic block command.
 The end-device will accept or reject all Channel Mask controls in the contiguous block, and provide consistent Channel Mask ACK status indications for each command in the contiguous block in each LinkAdrAns message, reflecting the acceptance or rejection of this atomic channel mask setting.
 The device will only process the DataRate, TXPower and NbTrans from the last message in the contiguous block, as these settings govern the end-device global state for these values.
 The enddevice will provide consistent ACK status in each LinkAdrAns message reflecting the acceptance or rejection of these final settings.

 The channel frequencies are region-specific and they are defined in Chapter 6.
 An enddevice answers to a ***LinkADRReq*** with a ***LinkADRAns*** command.